 This is so important!
 To save some time, download offline maps before going into the park.
 Read our blog, How to Use Your Phone as a GPS if you don’t know how to do this already.
 You can also print out maps of Yellowstone and Grand Teton NPs here.

 No trip to Yellowstone is complete without seeing Old Faithful erupt!
+It’s an essential bucket list activity in Yellowstone.
 It’s called Old Faithful for a reason and it can be seen shooting water into the air every 94 or 68 minutes (+/- 10 minutes).
 You can click here to get predictions for the next eruption of Old Faithful and many other geysers in Yellowstone.